hwdsl2/docker-whisper-live/README.md

 > **Important:** WebSocket proxying requires `proxy_http_version 1.1` and the `Upgrade`/`Connection` headers.
 Without these, real-time streaming will not work through nginx.

 <details>
-<summary><strong>Adding authentication at the proxy layer</strong></summary>
+<summary><strong>Adding extra authentication at the proxy layer</strong></summary>

-The server itself does not enforce API key authentication.
-For internet-facing deployments, you can add Bearer token or basic auth at the reverse proxy layer.
+The server supports native API-key authentication via `WHISPERLIVE_API_KEY`.
+For internet-facing deployments, you can also add Bearer token or basic auth at the reverse proxy layer as defense in depth.
 Example with Caddy (`basicauth` protects the REST API):

 ```
 whisper-live.example.com {